arena-ai/arena/docs/installation.md

 ## Create a resource group

+The *resource group* is where the resources created by the user for the cluster are created.

 ```sh
 az group create --name $RESOURCE_GROUP_NAME --location $REGION
 ```

+Another group: the *node resource group* is created with the cluster and will contain the resources automatically created for the functioning of the cluster, such as VMs etc.

 ## Create the cluster

+The cluster can be created with the command below:

 ```sh
 az aks create \